avalon60/OraTAPI/README.md

 These are just a few of the controls.
 Read on for further detail.

 ## Configuration Settings
+### Control Files
 As well as tailoring the templates to your requirements, the behaviour of OraTAPI, is governed by 3 files:
 - OraTAPI.ini
 - OraTAPI.csv
 - pi_columns.csv

+These last two are used for fine-grained controls, and are covered in the next section.

 Here we cover the first of these file, the OraTAPI.ini file.